taegyoon-kim/nlp_26spring/README.md

 Students are expected to complete the following tasks (the numbers in parentheses are grade values).

-- **Attendance (10%)**: Attend all lectures unless excused by the instructor.
+- **Participation (10%)**: Attend all lectures unless excused by the instructor.
 Two points are deducted per absence.
 Late arrivals beyond 20 minutes count as absences.
-Students are assumed to have completed assigned readings and expected to actively participate in class.
+Students are assumed to have completed assigned readings and expected to actively participate in class. _If participation is limited, the instructor may randomly call on 3–5 students to answer questions or comment throughout the class_.

-- **Application Review Discussion (20%)**: Students (in groups) will present and lead a discussion on an applied NLP/text-as-data article.
+- **Application Review Discussion (20%)**: Students will work in groups to present and lead a discussion on an applied NLP/text-as-data article.

-- **Methods Tutorial (15%)**: Students (in groups) will present a hands-on methods tutorial using their own (or publicly available) data.
+- **Methods Tutorial (20%)**: Students work in groups to present a hands-on methods tutorial using their own (or publicly available) data.

 - **Research Paper (40%)**: Students will write a research paper (2,000-4,000 words).

-- **Exercises (15%)**: Take-home exercises will be assigned to strengthen understanding of concepts and enhance application skills.
+- **Exercises (10%)**: Take-home exercises will be assigned to strengthen understanding of concepts and enhance application skills.

 ## Application Review Discussion Details